 Texas townhouse under construction collapses killing 1, injuring 5 others

-One person was killed and five others were injured Monday after a townhouse under construction collapsed in West Dallas.
+A construction worker was killed and five others were injured Monday after a townhouse they were building collapsed in West Dallas.

+Dallas Fire-Rescue spokesman Jason Evans told The Dallas Morning News that six people were inside the building about a mile west of downtown Dallas when it collapsed at around 4 p.m.

+Officials said 20 to 30 people were working in and around the wood-frame structure when it collapsed, trapping the six workers.

-Dallas Fire-Rescue spokesman Jason Evans told The Dallas Morning News that six people were inside the building when it collapsed at around 4 p.m.
-Officials told Fox News that the collapse happened around the time heavy rain and strong wind hit the area, though the precise cause remained under investigation.
-They added that no drywall was involved in the collapse, only wooden beams.
+Authorities told Fox News that the collapse happened around the time heavy rain and strong wind hit the area, though the precise cause remained under investigation.
+The National Weather Service reported wind gusts exceeding 60 mph and a rainfall rate of 4 inches per hour in the vicinity.

 The five injured victims were taken to area hospitals with non-life-threatening injuries.
 Authorities were waiting to remove the body of the deceased victim until a structural engineer could be found.